shewho1119/OneMed1a_App/CONTRIBUTING.md

 ## Submitting a Pull Request
 1. **Check** existing [pull requests](https://github.com/SOFTENG-310-OneMed1a/OneMed1a_App/pulls) to avoid duplicates.
 2. If not found:
+    - First, make a fork of the main repository

+    - After you have made a fork, clone it to your local machine then set upstream to the main repository
+      ```shell
+      git remote add upstream https://github.com/ORIGINAL_OWNER/REPO_NAME.git
+      ```
     - Make your changes in a new git branch:
       ```shell
       git checkout -b my-fix-branch main
       ```
     - Make sure to test your code and ensure it works and nothing else breaks.

+    - **Before you commit any changes, make sure not to include the API keys in application.properties**

     - Commit your changes with a descriptive commit message: